Locksmith in Overland Park

 Because some companies are vague about their prices and have huge hidden costs, and we're not one of those.

-Maybe you saw one of the "$15 Locksmith" or "$19 Locksmith" ads on Google.
-And, if you phone them about a locked car, their price quote will go something like this: "It's $15 to come out and $25 or more to open the car's door, the locksmith needs to see the locks first".
+Maybe you saw one of the "$15 Locksmith!" or "Only $19 Service!" ads on Google.
+And, if you phone them about a locked car, their price quote will go something like this: "It's $15 to come out and $25 or more to open the car's door, the technician needs to see the locks first".

 Then suppose you phone another company and they say: "It's $60".

 The correct answer is the $60 guy is cheaper by half and maybe more.
-The first quote does not add up to $40 or near it, the "or more" or "about" they slip in means they're playing tricks.
-That's the only reason for any locksmith company to ever be vague about the cost to unlock a locked car's door.
+The first quote does not add up to $40 or near it, the "or more" or "about" they slip in means they're being tricky with words.
+Tricking people is the only reason for anyone to be vague about the cost to unlock a locked car's door.
 No one needs to see your car's locks first; they say that because people who would have said "NO!" to the price had they named it on the phone don't do it after the 'technician' has arrived on site.

 "But locksmiths are too expensive"

-If "too expensive" means the consumer thinks they're overpriced, then that is factually wrong if the price is within the marketplace's going-rate.
-A lot of people form opinions rather than find the facts and they shoot themselves in the foot doing that.
-The going-rate is what prices "should be".
+If "too expensive" means they're overpriced then that is factually wrong if the price is within the marketplace's going-rate.
+The market's going-rate is what prices "should be".
 It tells what's too expensive and also what's too cheap.
 If the cost really is too expensive that's bad enough, but too cheap is worse.
-Remember "if it's too good to be true then it's not true".
+Tradespersons can, and do, pretend to be cheaper than they are in order to steal your choice from you.
+So remember "if it's too good to be true then it's not true".

-"But it only takes a locksmith a couple minutes to open a car"
+"But it only takes them a couple minutes to open a car"

-No actually it doesn't.
+No it doesn't.
 The thing about mobile services is... they're mobile!
 98% of the service of unlocking a locked car's door is the drive there and back.
 And that's not just a bit of gas, it's an hour, or near-enough, given by a company to one single client.
-Towing, electricians, plumbers... they're all at $60 or more mobile service fee; the labor's additional.
+Towing, electricians, plumbers... they're all at $60 or more mobile service fee.
 So a professional locksmith would have to be a professional idiot to charge less than everybody else.

 It's interesting though if we apply the notion "it's just a couple minutes" to the scammer's "price quote".
 They want $15 for an hour of mobile service... but they want "$25 or more" for something that takes only a couple minutes.
 That's nuts.
 And then, if you look at some of the consumer complaints across the internet, you'll find "or more" means $120 and sometimes much more.
 And that's worse than nuts.